-Blue was the least likely color to be associated with cheapness, with only 1% of respondents picking it.
+Blue was the least likely color associated with cheapness, with only 1% of respondents picking it.

 What’s interesting about this is that association with cheapness seems to correlate closely to color preferences.
 Brown, yellow, and orange are both consumers’ least favorite colors and those most likely to be associated with the word cheap.

 43% of surveyed people associated black with high quality.
-You can leverage this association with quality by using black in your website color schemes.
+You can leverage this association with quality using black color schemes in your website.

 Blue was associated with high quality the second most often with 20% of respondents picking it.
-Orange was the least likely to be associated with high quality, receiving 0% of the vote.
+Orange was the least likely associated with high quality, receiving 0% of the vote.